What is interview?

 -Be positive, honest and be yourself

--Always say thank you sir when board informs/ corrects you any where.
+-Always say thank you sir when board informs/ corrects you

 -When you are unable to answer any question say-